Lesley-w19/alx-higher_level_programming/0x09-python-everything_is_object/README.md

  ##### Both “is” and “==” are used for object comparison in Python.
 The operator “==” compares values of two objects, while “is” checks if two objects are same (In other words two references to same object).

+ ##### Tuples are used to store multiple items in a single variable.
+ --- Tuple is one of 4 built-in data types in Python used to store collections of data, the other 3 are List, Set, and Dictionary, all with different qualities and usage.
+ --- A tuple is a collection which is ordered and unchangeable.
+ --- Tuples are written with round brackets.

 ### TASKS
 0. Who am I?
 1. Where are you?